 The reality is that Ed Woodward has precious few options left and Jose Mourinho has flirted with Manchester United for so long now that one fears for his well-being were he to be rejected again.
-There even seems to be a gradual acceptance from Van Gaal that negotiations between the club and the Portuguese manager may already have taken place, and with odds of just 1/5 on offer from Bet Victor that Mourinho will take over, it seems inevitable that he will be the ‘Chosen One’.
+There even seems to be a gradual acceptance from Van Gaal that negotiations between the club and the Portuguese manager may already have taken place, and with odds of just 1/5 that Mourinho will take over, it seems inevitable that he will be the ‘Chosen One’.

 There is talk of another £300 million being spent on transfer fees over the summer, although given some of the players and fees being mentioned that might amount to no more than four or five new recruits.
 There would be movement out too of course and Juan Mata’s days at Old Trafford are surely numbered unless Mourinho has been ordered to adapt his pragmatic win-at-all-costs approach.